 NIN.
+NO 19/2006

-NO 19/2006 ADDITIONAL INFORMATION -TAPE RECORDINGS
+ADDITIONAL INFORMATION -TAPE RECORDINGS

-The Committee listened to recordings of conversations between Mr. John Githongo, the then Minister for Finance (Hon.
+The Committee listened recordings to conversations between Mr. John Githongo, the then Minister for Finance (Hon.
 Mwiraria MP), and then Minister for Justice and Constitutional Affairs, (Hon.
 Kiraitu Murungi MP) on the following dates:-20th May 2004, 11th June, 2004 and 2nd September, 2004.